As I explore the meaning of tribe, and what we each seek to gain from the experience of tribal connection, something occurs to me.

 While I research and plunder all the angles of tribal connection, and how I, as muse and friend, can travel to meet each of you, creating events and meet ups of synergetic sharing, I have this challenge for all of us:

 Show up for 30 days.
-Let’s live as a pack for the next month.
-We can meet on my Facebook page, for a daily exchange.
+Let’s live as a pack for 30 days.
+We can meet right here, on my FB page, for a daily exchange.
 I’ll start each morning, throwing out a topic, and then I’d like to hear you share from the heart, as if we were all in my living room, sipping tea or fireball whiskey, watching the snow fall over the Taos mountains.
 If there’s something YOU’D like to discuss, send me a private message and I’ll write about it.
 Otherwise I’ll just throw out ideas and inspirations, and see what happens.

 But for this experiment to work, we must show up, the same way we would in the ‘hood.
 Dinner, drinks, dancing.
 Whatever the day’s gathering looks like, you must show up to experience it tribally, with and among your kindred.
 This requires time and energy and a certain kind of vulnerability, a willingness to share the gift of your insights, your hopes and fears and bravery.
 We cannot see you, really see and embrace you, if you are not here.